dtutic/Leaflet.EdgeScaleBar/README.md

 # Leaflet.EdgeScaleBar
-Creates scale bars along top and right edge of map in Web Mercator projection.
+Creates scale bars along top and right edge of a map in Web Mercator projection.